Back to Health News & Stories

 F: Fluids

-Be careful when choosing drinks.
-Sugary drinks are high in calories and can subtly pack on the pounds, and soda is high in acid.
+Sugary drinks like soda are high in calories and acidity and can subtly pack on the pounds, and soda is high in acid.
 Alcohol, citrus juices, carbonated drinks, and caffeine can trigger heartburn, no matter what you eat.
 The best option is to stay hydrated by drinking water.
-If you’re looking for flavor and would typically reach for champagne, wine, or beer, consider instead drinking decaffeinated iced tea or spiced cider.
+If you’re looking for flavor and would typically reach for champagne, wine, or beer, consider drinking decaffeinated iced tea or spiced cider.

 O: Over-the-Counter (OTC) Medications